 CD MUSIC CATALOG

 Between 1975 and 2018, Antero wrote and/or directed numerous experimental theatre works.
 In 1977, he began developing a paratheatrical medium inspired by Polish theatre director Jerzy Grotowski combining methods of physical theatre, dance, voice, and standing meditation (documented in his books,"Towards an Archeology of the Soul" in 2003 and "State of Emergence" in 2020 and in videos).
 In 1980, Antero wrote songs and performed (guitar) in his neo-punk band, The Frozen Beauties.
 Between 1991-95, he was editor/publisher of Talking Raven Quarterly, a Seattle-based iconoclastic literary journal.
 Between 1992 and 2002, Antero curated the Nomad VideoFilm Festival, a popular west coast touring showcase of experimental short films and videos.
-Since 1993, Alli has been writing and directing numerous underground feature art films that have screened in limited runs on the west coast arthouse circuit while garnering critical praise.
+Since 1993, Alli has been writing and directing numerous feature art films that have garnered critical praise with screenings along the west coast arthouse circuit.
 Antero is also a book author and an astrologer.

 VISION STATEMENT - "Why I Make Films"